Bachelor Executive Producers Condemn “Completely Inexcusable” Online Harassment of Rachel Lindsay - E! Online

 The unnamed executive producers added, "Rachel has been an incredible advocate for our cast, and we are grateful that she has worked tirelessly toward racial equity and inclusion."

-On Feb.
-26, Lindsay deleted her Instagram account due to hateful messages from viewers.
+On Friday, Feb.
+26, Lindsay deleted her Instagram account after receiving hateful messages from viewers.

 Lindsay's podcast co-host, Van Lathan, expressed his outrage over how she was being treated online.
 "This harassment is going too far," he said on Friday, Feb.
 26. "It's not her job to make excuses or provide cover for somebody who doesn't understand what the f--k triggers people in today's world."